tomfaulhaber/autodoc/index.md

 :arglists
 </td>
 <td>
 A list of the allowed argument lists for a function.
+The <code>defn</code> and
-The `defn` and `defmacro` macros will add this automatically.
-You may want to add this manually to `defmulti` to get the same effect.
+<code>defmacro</code> macros will add this automatically.
+You may want to add
+this manually to <code>defmulti</code> to get the same effect.
 </td>
 <td>
 Def